 The paper is an element that has accompanied the development of societies since ancient times.
-Its invention, which took place around 200 BC in China, was a great transformation in the way that peoples transmitted wisdom from one generation to another and has encouraged the preservation of texts ever since.
+Its invention, which took place around 200 BC in China, was a significant transformation in how peoples transmitted wisdom from one generation to another and have encouraged the preservation of texts ever since.
 Can you imagine its repercussion?

-At first, its use was reduced.
-However, what Ts’ai Lun, to whom the invention is attributed, never thought was that over the centuries it would become one of the elements of daily use throughout the world.
-Let us know its origins, its uses, and how we can contribute, with its consumption, to preserve our environment!
+At first, people reduced their usage.
+However, what Ts’ai Lun, to whom the invention is attributed, never thought it would become one of the world’s daily use elements over the centuries.
+Let us know its origins, its benefits, and how we can contribute, with its consumption, to preserve our environment!

-Its use is so widespread that now we are talking about strategies for its proper use and reuse since we must not forget that its production depends mainly on the wood obtained from trees.
+Its use is so widespread.
+That’s why, now, we are talking about strategies for its proper use and reuse since we must not forget that its production depends mainly on the wood obtained from trees.

-Centuries of history are condensed in that page that you have on your study or work desk every day.
+That page you have on your study or work desk every day condensed centuries of history.
 Much has happened since the time of Ts’ai Lun.
-So now, faced with such serious environmental challenges as deforestation and climate change, it is best that you make the most of it.
-Your impact is much greater than you imagine!
+So now, faced with such environmental severe challenges as deforestation and climate change, you should make the most of it.
+Your impact is much more significant than you imagine!

 Facts about the importance of recycling paper

-According to WWF calculations, each year between 74,000 and 93,000 km 2 of forests disappear in the world, a territory similar to that of a country like Portugal.
+According to WWF calculations, each year, between 74,000 and 93,000 km, 2 of forests disappear globally, a territory similar to Portugal’s.
 If we limit the period, the figures are even more conclusive: the trees felled every minute occupy a land comparable to that of 36 football fields.

-Trees play a determining role in the earth’s balance.
-Thanks to them, the levels of carbon dioxide (CO 2 ) that circulate in the air are reduced, which is, remember, the most harmful greenhouse gas.
+Trees play a determining role in balancing the earth.
+Thanks to them, the carbon dioxide (CO 2 ) circulating in the air is reduced, which is, remember, the most harmful greenhouse gas.

-The less paper we consume, the fewer trees will be cut down for production, which in turn will have an impact on the care and conservation of the environment.
-Other reasons why we should recycle paper on a regular basis are the following:
+The less paper we consume, the fewer trees we will cut down for production, impacting care and conserving the environment.
+Other reasons why we should recycle paper regularly, because it-

-- It favors the saving of water and energy used in the manufacture of paper and the use of chemical products for its adaptation.
+- Favor saving water and energy used in the manufacture of paper and chemical products for its adaptation.

-- It improves the quality of the air we breathe.
+- Improve the quality of the air we breathe.

-- Reduces the risk of heart and respiratory diseases.
+- Reduce the risk of heart and respiratory diseases.

-- It contributes to the preservation of animal and plant species.
+- Contribute to the preservation of animal and plant species.

-- It generates awareness and responsibility in our social circles.
-The concept of global citizenship is expanded, which aims to create networks of people committed to the environment.
+- Generate awareness and responsibility in our social circles.
+The concept of global citizenship is expanded, aiming to create networks of people committed to the environment.